Point of Care Technology (POCT) (MPH150)

 - Can recognize and communicate the criterias for the usefulness of a point-of-care diagnostic test in general

 - Can analyse and discuss the benefits and limitations for a point-of-care diagnostic test in various clinical situations

 - Can identify, consider, and communicate the aspects of overconsumption of diagnostic tests

 - Can analyse and discuss the cost vs. benefit aspects of diagnostic tests within the health care system

 - Can describe and apply the basic statistics used to determine the presence or absence of disease

 Required prerequisite knowledge

-If more than 50% attendance is achieved the student may apply for individual evaluation.
-The student may, if the faculty finds the basis sufficient, be given an extended written assignment.
+1: 80% overall class attendance.
+If more than 50% attendance is achieved the student may, if the faculty finds the basis sufficient, be given an individual evaluation.

 2: 100 % attendance at the practical ultrasound training module.
 If the student does not participate in the practical ultrasound training, a certificate of an equivalent ultrasound course may be accepted.

 3. At end of the on-campus module a theoretical test in ultrasound theory, images and videos must be passed in order to take the exam.